IainNZ/SudokuService/README.md

 * Launch the server: ``julia server.jl``
 * Navigate to the server in your browser:
  * Requests should be of the form ``/sudoku/123...123`` or ``/sudoku/123...123/pretty`` for human-readable response
- * There should be 81 numbers, one for each cell of the 9x9 sudoku board.
+ * There should be 81 numbers, one for each cell of the 9x9 sudoku board, row-wise.
 A zero indicates a blank.
  * Examples:
   * [http://localhost:8000/sudoku/31005800400.../pretty](http://localhost:8000/sudoku/310058004009320000025104090000000389008000500546000000080203650000071400700480021/pretty) will return a human readable HTML table
   * [http://localhost:8000/sudoku/31005800400...](http://localhost:8000/sudoku/310058004009320000025104090000000389008000500546000000080203650000071400700480021) will return a string of 81 numbers representing the solution